rockettheme/docs/Docs/phpbb/styles/diametric/INDEX.md

 ---
-title: Acacia
+title: Diametric
-description: Your Guide to Using the Acacia Style for phpBB3.
+description: Your Guide to Using the Diametric Style for phpBB3.
-breadcrumb: /phpbb:phpBB/!styles:Styles/!acacia:Acacia/
+breadcrumb: /phpbb:phpBB/!styles:Styles/!diametric:Diametric/

 ---

 Introduction
 -----

-Acacia is a beautifully designed professional phpBB3 style, underlying interactive and configurable features to maximize the versatility and engagement of your forum.
-Its appearance is enriched through brilliant icons and splendid design.
+Diametric, the May 2012 phpBB3 club release, is a beautifully layered style with a distinct panel-based design, using the powerful ColorChooser system.
+The template has integrated styling for a range of popular RocketTheme interfaces, such as RokTabs, RokNewspager, and RokNewsFlash -- allowing for maximum visual and structural flexibility.

 ![][style]

-The style is built with the RokBB Framework.
-This provides many features such as an advanced administrator alongside other features, such as integrated Tabs and Headlines styling, in addition to different layout settings.
+Built on RokBB3, Diametric has a powerful core supporting versatile and functional features; in addition to standard elements such as the different forum layouts.

 Features
 -----

-* WebFont based Imageset and Icons
+* Color Chooser
+* 12 Preset Styles
+* RokBB3 Administration Interface
+* Extensive configuration options
-* Google Web Fonts Support
+* Fluid Width Support
-* Responsive and Fixed Layouts
+* RokTabs Styling
+* RokNewsPager Styling
+* RokNewsFlash Styling
+* phpBB3 3.0.10 Compatible
-* 8 Styled & Numerous Structural Module Suffixes
+* 15 Styled and 26 Structural Module Suffixes
-* RokNavMenu Exporter Support
+* Fusion Menu (with RokNavMenu Exporter)
-* RokBridge support
+* Loading Transitions
-* Demo settings applied automatically
-* 8 Preset Styles
-* Tabs & Headlines Integrated
-* RokBB 5 Framework
-* phpBB 3.0.12 Compatible
-* Various Configurable Module Positions
+* Configurable Module Positions
-* LoadTransitions
 * Customizable layout options
-* Firefox, Opera, Safari 4, IE8+ Compatible
+* FF, Opera, Safari 4, IE7+ Compatible
+* W3C XHTML 1.0 Transitional.

-NOTE: **RokBB 5.0.4+** is required for Acacia to work correctly.
+NOTE: **RokBB 4.0.1+** is required for Diametric to work correctly.
 For more details on installing RokBB, please visit the [**Administrative Module** installation guide][adminguide].

-### WebFonts Imageset and Icons

-Acacia supports WebFonts-based scalable vector icons.
-No images are used in this style.
-All icons and imagesets have been converted into sprites.
-This adds some new indicators (poll icon, unapproved icon, etc.) in addition to other useful features.

-For example: Installing matching language imagesets is not needed as we removed text and replaced it with pictographic language.

-### RokBridge Support

-RokBridge is an attempt to bring back famous component into the newest Joomla 2.5/3.x environment.
-RokBridge is a non-invasive, bi-directional bridge for Joomla and the forum platform phpBB.

-By following a few simple steps, you can easily integrate the two platforms, providing registration, user syncing, and syncing of login sessions.
-RokBridge comes with three default modules: Login, Latest Post, and Member.
-Please visit the [RokBridge product page][rokbridge] for support and latest news.

-### Responsive Layout

-Acacia's responsive grid system is designed for desktops, tablets, and smartphones.
-Each with minor modifications to enhance compatibility in each mode.
+### New RokBB3 Administration

+Fresco offers a wide array of layout configurations for displaying your content.
+Powered by our flasghip refreshed product, the RokBB3 administration module, you have full control over your forum layout such as color variations, font settings, menu options, and much more.
+Everything is fully configurable with just a few clicks.

 [adminguide]: ../../start/styles.md#installing-administrative-modules
-[style]: assets/acacia.jpeg
+[style]: assets/diametric.jpeg
 [rokbridge]: http://www.rockettheme.com/extensions-joomla/rokbridge